gruporec/TEP950/readme.md

 ## LTP (folder)
 Contains scripts related to LTP and ZIM probes.

-### ZIMMulticlasifierAccPlot.py
-Configurable script that tests accuracy of multiple configurable classifiers over a preprocessed ZIM probe database.
-Available clasifiers include linear and quadratic discriminant analysis from sklearn and krigging based classifiers from isadoralib, developped under this project.
-The script generates a plot with the measured accuracies versus the fraction of data that was used for training.
-It can also print relevant information such as the current configuration of the classifier, its confusion matrices and its balanced accuracy to console.

 ### ZIMsaveDataset.py
-This script generates a preprocessed database to be used by **ZIMMulticlasifierAccPlot.py**.
+This script generates a preprocessed database to be used by **MulticlasifierAccPlot.py** (see tools folder).
 The applied preprocess is intended for ZIM probes.
 Some parameters can be adjusted via variables in the first lines of the script.

 ## TDV (folder)
 Contains scripts related to TDV and dendrometers.